-PHIAC took account of a number of factors and issues in making the recommendations.
+The Public Health Interventions Advisory Committee (PHIAC) took account of a number of factors and issues in making the recommendations.

 3.1 Much of the evidence is US-based.
 However, PHIAC considered that it was sufficiently applicable to the UK context to inform the recommendations.
 Members also considered the consistency of findings across the studies to assess the strength of evidence.

 3.3 PHIAC considered that implementation of the recommendations will make an important contribution to the modernisation of sexual health services, in line with the 'National strategy for sexual health and HIV' (DH 2001).
-The guidance promotes universal provision of one to one sexual health interventions for the prevention and early detection of STIs and the prevention of under 18 conceptions.
+The guidance promotes universal provision of one-to-one sexual health interventions for the prevention and early detection of STIs and the prevention of under‑18 conceptions.
 This should be part of the routine care offered in primary care (including that offered by enhanced services in general practice) and by contraceptive services.
-One to one sexual health interventions should also be provided by pharmacists who are trained in this area.
+One-to-one sexual health interventions should also be provided by pharmacists who are trained in this area.
 (Again, they may provide this as part of enhanced services.)

 3.4 This guidance complements current developments concerned with the asymptomatic screening of STIs (such as the Chlamydia Screening Programme and HIV testing).
-PHIAC recognised that individuals who are at risk of STIs need a choice of options, including rapid and open access to testing services, as well as one to one sexual health advice.
+PHIAC recognised that individuals who are at risk of STIs need a choice of options, including rapid and open access to testing services, as well as one-to-one sexual health advice.

 It should be noted that PHIAC did not consider the effectiveness of the National Chlamydia Screening Programme.
-However, evidence relating to the effectiveness of one to one interventions in preventing chlamydia was considered.
+However, evidence relating to the effectiveness of one-to-one interventions in preventing chlamydia was considered.
 Specific recommendations on HIV testing and treatment were not within the scope of this guidance.

 3.5 People at risk of STIs can only benefit from sexual health services if they are accessible, convenient and confidential.
 It is important that services are developed in consultation with the client group.